-We’re looking forward to working with Ambitious About Autism alongside 17 of our partner universities in the UK who are supporting this pioneering new programme.
+We’re excited to be working with Ambitious About Autism alongside 17 of our partner universities in the UK who are supporting this pioneering new programme.

 To find out more, search for #SantanderUniEmployAutism on our respective social media channels.
-Please also direct any queries to either firstname.lastname@example.org or email@example.com
+If you're one of our participating university partners and you're looking for a local SME to take part in the scheme, please get in touch with email@example.com.
+Please also direct any other queries to firstname.lastname@example.org.

 As part of our sponsorship of the UEFA Champions League, we will be organising a football-themed thought leadership event for female footballers and students from a BAME background.
 It will focus on honing critical skills such as confidence, resilience and leadership, whilst discussing how we can tackle discrimination both in and out of the sporting world.